davidmorseiii/project-g2/README.md

 Our Trivia Game is a Python-based trivia application that started as a command-line (CLI) game and is evolving into a web-based GUI version using Flask.
 The game quizzes the player with multiple-choice questions pulled from a JSON file, tracks the score, and presents results.
 The project uses a modular structure and supports expansion to multiplayer, persistent storage, and leaderboard features.

+A live version of the app is hosted at <a href="https://trivia.luke-merrill.com/">https://trivia.luke-merrill.com/<a>

 ---

 ## Features